 - Third-Degree: Tears involving the perineal muscles and the muscles around the anus.
 These tears often require surgery to correct.

 - Fourth-Degree: The most severe, these tears involve the perineal muscles, the anal sphincter, and tissue surrounding the rectum.
 This degree of injury requires surgical intervention and can take months to completely resolve.

-- Fistula: Similar to a severe tear, a fistula is an injury occurring during lengthy or prolonged childbirth.
-A fistula occurs when the soft tissue between the mother’s pelvis and the baby’s head is compromised and dies, leaving a hole between the bladder and rectum.
-The result is urine and feces leaking from the hole into other organs and the vagina.
-Women suffering a fistula injury experience incontinence, foul odor, pain, and complications like kidney disease and other chronic illnesses.
+An obstetric fistula is an injury occurring during lengthy or prolonged childbirth.
+A fistula occurs when a hole forms in the birth canal between the mother’s vagina and rectum.
+Women suffering a fistula injury may experience urinary or bowel incontinence, foul odor, pain, and complications like kidney disease and other chronic illnesses.

 Managing Complications After Vaginal Birth